loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ---
-title: '5 common mistakes writing react components (with hooks) in 2020'
+title: 'Five common mistakes writing react components (with hooks) in 2020'
 date: 'May 23rd, 2020'
-abstract: 'The most common mistakes I found writing react components and how to avoid or fix them.'
+abstract: 'The most common mistakes I found writing react components, why they are mistakes and how to avoid or fix them.'
 heroImage: 'fish.jpg'
 index: 5
 ---